openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

+As mentioned, applications often consist of two or more components that work together to implement the overall application.
+OpenShift helps organize these modular applications with a concept called, appropriately enough, the application.
+An OpenShift application represents all of an app's components in a logical management unit.
+The `odo` tool helps you manage that group of components and link them together, as an application.

 A selection of runtimes, frameworks, and other components is available on an OpenShift cluster for building your applications.
 This list is referred to as the *Software Catalog*.
 List the supported component types in the catalog, run:

 `odo catalog list components`{{execute}}

-Sites can configure the software catalog, so the list will vary on different OpenShift clusters.
+Administrators can configure the software catalog, so the list will vary on different OpenShift clusters.
 For this scenario, the cluster's catalog list must include `java` and `nodejs`.

 Source code for the backend of our `wildwest` application is available in the command line environment.
 Change directories into the source directory, `backend`: